 The female orgasm has been trending, and with it a series of injunctions to climax often and loud.
 Intercourses typically follow a pattern dictated by male desire: from erection to ejaculation via penetration.
-While penetrative sex unquestionably creates a pleasure imbalance (you can read all about the pleasure gap here), many women still put their own needs last; men’s wishes have become their command and shaped entire parts of their sexual narrative.
+While penetrative sex unquestionably creates a pleasure imbalance, many women still put their own needs last; men’s wishes have become their command and shaped entire parts of their sexual narrative.

 Looking good in bed isn’t merely enough; women are expected to be good in bed too, although not so much so as to raise questions about the extent of their sexual experiences.
 Against a backdrop of sexual liberation, many magazines have shifted the “strong independent women” narrative to include all kinds of sex tips and advice; what may appear as a mere series of keywords on a cover has generated undeniable pressure on entire generations of women to perform and please.
 Whose pleasure is at stake?
 Outside of the masturbation realm, a vast majority of couple-oriented advice is actually all about men, as evidenced in the lexical choices: “how to drive HIM wild…”, “what MEN really want in bed”… We could all name many more examples.